alfiramdhan/8Weeks_SQL_Challenge/Case Study 1 - Danny's Dinner/Solution_SQL.md

 # Case Study 1 - Danny's Diner :rice:

-## Problem Statement

-Danny wants to use the data to answer a few simple questions about :

-1. How is customer visiting pattern ?
-2. How much money customers have spent and also which menu items are their Favourite ?
-3. Expansion of existing customer loyalty program
-4. Join all tables and about the ranking of customer products so Danny and his team can quickly derive insights

 Full description: [Case Study #1 - Danny's Diner](https://8weeksqlchallenge.com/case-study-1/)

 ## Entity Relationaship Diagram